-- Conduct themselves in a professional manner at all times when acting in the scope of their employment in accordance with the terms and conditions of their contractual agreement and in accordance with local, state and federal laws.
+- Conduct themselves in a professional manner at all times when acting in the scope of their employment in accordance with local, state and federal laws.

 - Recognize the original records, files and books held by the manager are the property of the Client Associations to be returned to the Client at the end of the manager's engagement and maintain the duty of confidentiality to all current and former clients.

-A violation of any of these Standards of Professional Conduct may be grounds for administrative action and possible revocation of the CMCA certification by CAMICB.
+A violation of any of these Standards of Professional Conduct may be grounds for administrative action and possible revocation of the CMCA credential by CAMICB.

 If you believe that a clear violation has occurred, a complaint may be filed.
-Complaints filed against active CMCAs are taken seriously and managed through Enforcement Procedures for CMCA Standards of Professional Conduct approved by the CAMICB Board of Commissioners.
+Complaints filed against active CMCAs are taken seriously and managed through the Enforcement Procedures for the CMCA Standards of Professional Conduct.

-As a reminder, the key reporting relationship in a community association is the manager's reporting relationship with the volunteer Board.
+As a reminder, the key reporting relationship in a community association is between the manager and the volunteer Board.
 The manager is hired by and reports directly to the elected Board of Directors.
-CAMCIB will not become engaged in a matter in which that reporting relationship is in place: the manager is acting at the direction of and with the full knowledge of the elected Board of Directors.
+CAMICB will not become engaged in a matter in which that reporting relationship is in place: the manager is acting at the direction of and with the full knowledge of the elected Board of Directors.